• Skip to primary navigation

 A muffin tin full of freshly baked sweet potato muffins and cubed sweet potato.

-Bake the sweet potato at 350°F for thirty-five to forty minutes.
-Or until juices begin to release and sweet potato is tender.
+Bake the sweet potato for 35 - 40 minutes.
+Or until juices begin to release and the sweet potato is tender.

 A pan of freshly baked sweet potato halves, oozing with juices.